 In September and October, closet stores begin to sell their items at a meager price to clear the old stock and start preparing for Christmas holiday new arrivals.
 As per Investopedia, you can shop for cheap new or second-hand cars as from December via February.
 This time of the year, most people are out of the country spending their money as tourists in different destinations.

-7. Other Ways to Spend Less
+7. More Tips to Spend Less

 Going frugal means sharing with your community.
 It involves trust between you and your friends.
 When trust develops, you can borrow tools from your friends instead of buying new ones.
 To save on electricity bills, put more layers in cold seasons.
 No need to go to the cinema halls to watch a movie, steal them from movie websites.